cbg-ethz/QuasiFit/README.md

 3. **Boost**; _at least 1.50_ (http://www.boost.org/)

    Boost provides the necessary abstraction for time routines and thread handling.
+Also abstracts the different precision types.

 4. **GMP** (optional); _somewhat recent_ release (http://www.gmplib.org/)

-   The GNU Multiple Precision Arithmetic Library (GMP) provides the basis for arbitrary precision floating-point calculations.
+   The GNU Multiple Precision Arithmetic Library (GMP) provides the basis (mpf_t) for arbitrary precision floating-point calculations.
 It is only required if you wish to build an arbitrary precision sampler.

 5. **libquadmath** (optional); _at least GCC 4.6_ (http://gcc.gnu.org/onlinedocs/libquadmath/)

    GCC's libquadmath provides the __float128 quad-precision floating point type and associated operations.
 This is an internal GCC library that is included with GCC since 4.6.
 It is only required if you wish to use a quad-precision sampler.
+Quad precision represents a trade-off between performance and precision.

 Furthermore, you will require a compiler that can handle **C++0x** (which includes all C++11 compilers).
-QuasiFit has been successfully compiled with GCC 4.4 on RHEL 6, GCC 4.8 on Gentoo/Debian Etch and icc 12.0 on RHEL 6.
+QuasiFit has been successfully compiled with GCC 4.4 on RHEL 6, GCC 4.8 on Gentoo/Debian Etch and icc 12.0 on RHEL 6. **Please note** that building an arbitrary precision sampler requires either GCC or Clang, as the Intel C++ Compiler has a known bug in handling Boost's Multiprecision library.

 If you wish to do development, you will require parts of the extended GNU toolchain (the infamous Autotools):